 Rogue is a mutant with the ability to drain a living being's essence upon physical contact, giving them a biophysical shock while synthesizing into her body their physical skills, memories, personality traits, and superhuman matrices to a varying degree.
 Prolonged physical touch could be lethal to whomever she contacts.
-After some work with Danger and Professor X, she has gained a control of her power.
+After some work with Danger and Professor X, she has gained control of her power.
 Now that she has conscious control of her ability, if she so chooses, she can now physically touch people without unwillingly absorbing their powers or minds.
-During her time without powers, Rogue has proven that she is a very capable and agile hand to hand fighter.
+During her time without powers, Rogue has proven that she is a very capable and agile hand-to-hand fighter.

 She also displayed the ability to review templates that she absorbed in the past, though she has not displayed this ability since her psyche was repaired by Charles Xavier.